Explosion, police shooting shuts down train station in Brussels

-The main train station in the Belgian capital was evacuated Tuesday evening after security forces shot a person following a small but fiery blast, officials said.
+The main train station in the Belgian capital was evacuated Tuesday evening after security forces foiled a "terror attack" by shooting a suspect following a small but fiery blast, the country's top prosecutor said.

-Nobody besides the alleged perpetrator was hurt in the incident, which happened around 9 p.m. local time at Brussels Central Station, the prosecutor's office reported.
+Only the alleged perpetrator was hurt in the incident, which happened around 9 p.m. local time (3 p.m.
+ET) at Brussels Central Station, the Belgian federal prosecutor reported.

+Federal prosecutor Eric Van der Sypt added that "this incident is considered as a terrorist attack."

 "Military personnel had to neutralize an individual," the Belgian Crisis Center reported in a tweet.
 "Situation is under control.
 Police are on the scene.
 Follow orders."